veenaghorakavi/SampleScheduler/README.md

 ## How to run
 The sample test file is provided as test.txt.

 The first command parses the task file and displays each task with its duration and dependencies.
 This explicitly runs parsed tasks from the file.
+I also added a quiet argument just in case you want to silence the debugging.

 ```bash
 python3 main.py print test.txt